Entanglement Enabled Intensity Interferometry of Different Wavelengths of Light: Introduction

 In HBT, two detectors can receive photons from either of two distinct sources.
 The inability of the detectors to determine which photons come from which source is a necessary condition for two-photon interference.
 If the sources emit distinguishable photons, it becomes possible to determine which photons were emitted from which source.
 If our detectors are capable of making that determination, then interference becomes impossible.
 In many applications of interferometry, one only has access to light from a particular source after it has been spatially mixed with light from other sources.
 To address such applications we must modify the procedures of the previous paragraph.
 A major goal of this paper is to spell out how to do that.

-In Section \ref{sec:reviewE2I2}, we review E$^2$I$^2$ in the context of HBT and describe the mechanism that allows one to perform intensity interferometry on sources of different wavelengths conceptually.
+In Section \ref{sec:reviewE2I2}, we explain E$^2$I$^2$ in the context of HBT and describe the mechanism that allows one to perform intensity interferometry on sources of different wavelengths conceptually.
 Then in Section \ref{sec:Mechanism}, we detail three different methods, of increasing complexity and generality, for implementing this mechanism for E$^2$I$^2$.
 Section \ref{sec:implementation} provides a detailed, concrete proposal for a proof-of-principle experiment demonstrating the first of the methods from Section \ref{sec:Mechanism}.
 Applications are described mathematically in Section \ref{sec:resolution}, where we generalize the classic van Cittert-Zernike formulae, and specific examples are given in \mbox{Section \ref{sec:applications}}.
+Additional protocols for E$^2$I$^2$ in more general settings are presented in the Appendix.